atmcniff/CrumblBot/README.md

 # CrumblBot

-A Discord bot that displays Crumbl Cookies' new cookies of the week.
+A Discord bot that displays the new rotation of cookies being sold by Crumbl Cookies.